 Bright, technical and client-focussed.
 A very safe pair of hands who will always advise practically and in a commercial context.
 A strong junior, apt for advising commercially on claims in today's progressive insurance world.Thom Lumley, instructing Solicitor

-His practice covers civil, criminal, chancery and commercial litigation; inquests and inquiries; health and safety; food safety; fatal road traffic; contentious probate; environment; fire; corporate governance (including bribery and corruption); personal injury; and regulatory law.
+His practice covers civil; criminal; inquests and inquiries; health and safety; food safety; fatal road traffic; contentious probate; environment; fire; corporate governance (including bribery and corruption); personal injury; and regulatory law.

 Whilst Matthew’s broad practice covers predominantly the civil and criminal courts in the UK he frequently advises clients from all over the world.
 Matthew acts for global companies and organisations, national companies, insurance companies, local authorities, public bodies as well as individual clients.

 He continues to expand his international interests and has lectured abroad to international clients including in conjunction with UK Trade and Investment business development missions.

 Matthew has some quasi-judicial experience as he sits as an Appellate Tribunal Chairman for a trade body in London.